Calibrated Multi-Level Quantile Forecasting

-The intuition for this result is simple: By \Cref{theorem:QT_guarantee}, we know that $q_t^{\alpha}$, $t=1,2,\dots$ is guaranteed to achieve long-run coverage of $\alpha$.
-If we replace a non-vanishing fraction of $q_t^{\alpha}$'s with some arbitrary value, we would not expect the resulting sequence to still achieve $\alpha$ coverage.
-This is precisely what happens if crossings happen infinitely often.
-Whenever a crossing occurs, applying $m$ maps $\hat q_t^{\alpha}$ to a value that is not $q_t^{\alpha}$ (for $m=\sort$, $\hat q_t^{\alpha}$ is set to $q_t^{\beta}$ for some $\beta \neq \alpha$, and for $m=\iso$, $\hat q_t^{\alpha}$ is set to some pooled value).
-As a result, the long-run empirical coverage of the $\hat q_t^{\alpha}$'s differs from that of the $q_t^{\alpha}$'s.
-Based on this intuition, we construct a formal counterexample where long-run coverage is violated in Appendix \ref{sec:negative_results_APPENDIX}.
+The intuition for this result is simple: by \Cref{prop:QT_guarantee}, for each $\alpha$, we know that the sequence \smash{$q_t^{\alpha}$} of QT iterates is guaranteed to achieve long-run coverage $\alpha$.
+If we replace a nonvanishing fraction of the values in this sequence with some arbitrary value, then we should not expect the resulting sequence to still have coverage $\alpha$.
+This is precisely what happens when crossings happen sufficiently often: whenever a crossing occurs, applying $G$ maps \smash{$\hat{q}_t^{\alpha}$} to a value not equal to \smash{$q_t^{\alpha}$} (under sorting, it gets mapped to \smash{$q_t^{\beta}$} for some $\beta \neq \alpha$, and under isotonic regression, it gets mapped to some local average).
+As a result, the long-run coverage of \smash{$\hat{q}_t^{\alpha}$} will differ from that of \smash{$q_t^{\alpha}$}.
+Based on this intuition, we construct a formal negative example in the appendix.